EarthDawn - The Age of Legends

 In time, the Passion’s Champions determined what had happened, and confronted Jawbone about it.
 Wary of angering such a powerful Horror, Valaria forced him to accept that she was not Venna, and that Venna was dead.
 Seeing all this gave Jawbone a break from the curse, long enough to express his disgust at having to feel love, and at being trapped by such a ruse.
 He escorted the PCs to Venna’s crypt, where they saw an image of a golden apple.
 Jawbone however, could not see it, and Valaria told him to reach out and touch it, to better understand what they were seeing.
 The apple, a symbol of unrequited love, was the final trap for Jawbone, and he disintegrated into dust upon touching it.

-Jawbone was a Horror I had built up and built up over time, as Kurt wanted to get those really great final thread ranks on Venna’s Armor, but he was worried about facing the Horror.
+Jawbone was a Horror I had built up and built up over time, as Angela wanted to get those really great final thread ranks on Venna’s Armor, but she was worried about facing the Horror.
 When they finally arrived, they were loaded for bear, expecting a massive fight.
 The look on their faces when Jawbone proposed to Valaria was one of the finest moments in my GMing career.

 Jawbone’s theme was actually that of love, strangely enough.
 I decided that as beings that feed on negative emotions, positive ones were anathema to Horrors and actually could repel them.
 This is a theme I’ve tossed back and forth within the background of the game, especially when dealing with Trostlos’ enlightenment.
 It is also hinted at in the Indrisia section of the Thera sourcebook, when talking about how Indrisia weathered the Scourge.